AkiraMori720/Lambda_FIFO_SQS_Polling/README.md

-# Lambda_FIFO_SQS_Polling
+# Lambda_Send_To_FIFO
-This lambda send messages from FIFO Queue to hook point of special site
+This lambda send messages from Standard SQS queue to FIFO SQS queue with duplicated ID